 The customer service function in your company represents the front office functions that interact with your customers.
 These are the business processes that allow your company to sell products and services to your customers, communicate with your customers with regards marketing and dealing with the after sales service requirements of your customers.
 Each interaction with the customer is recorded and stored within the CRM software where it can be retrieved by other employees if needed.

 Sales Force Automation

 The sales team approach prospective customers in the hope of winning new business.
-The approach taken by the sales team is often focused in a campaign, where a group of specific customers are targeted based on a set of criteria.
+The approach taken by the sales team is often focused on a campaign, where a group of specific customers is targeted based on a set of criteria.
 These customers will receive targeted marketing materials and often special pricing or terms are offered as an inducement.
-CRM software is used to record the campaign details, customer responses and analysis performed as part of the campaign.
+CRM software is used to record the campaign details, customer responses, and analysis performed as part of the campaign.

 Popular CRM Software